 “Women are different to men: Women have different attitudes, beliefs, and worries about money”.

 This may be true, but ‘women’ is not a homogeneous category of people.
 One woman is different to the next.
-A man and a women from a lower socioeconomic background, for example, are far more likely to have money attitudes, beliefs and worries in common than two women, one of whom is on the poverty line and the other of whom is a multi-millionaire.
+A man and a woman from a lower socioeconomic background, for example, are far more likely to have money attitudes, beliefs and worries in common than two women, one of whom is on the poverty line and the other of whom is a multi-millionaire.
 It also claims

 “Women are physically different to men.
 We live longer (so we need even more money for retirement) and are more likely to have interrupted work patterns because of child-rearing or carding responsibilities”.

 This is also true on average, but the second factor listed here is not physical at all – it is social.
 Women’s bodies do not make them any more likely to have an interrupted work pattern – societal attitudes regarding, firstly, pressure to reproduce, and secondly, childrearing responsibilities are.
 And a stay-at-home dad is likely to have more in common with a stay-at-home mum in this regard than with a man who is in business.
-It’s their role rather than their gender that determines their financial state.
+It’s their role rather than their physical sex that determines their financial state.